I came to you not much a beggar born,

 And there I pledged my troth, your heart to win;

-My only gift, a lowly life there sworn
+My only gift—a lowly life thus sworn

 And all the love one humble man could give.